 29. Stop lying to yourself about networking and get started.
 Trust me.
 You are not bothering people by contacting them.
 You are not begging for a job.
 You do not have to be ready to network to get the job done.
 Send one email.
 Make one phone call.
 Text someone.
 Reach out on LinkedIn.
 It only takes a minute to ask a question.

 30. Make a list of 10 people in your network.
 You don't have to start networking with total strangers.
-Start with 10 people you have known in your career who already have left the military.
+Start with 10 people you have known in your career who have already left the military.
 Ask them whether they will tell you about their transition.